socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 <!--From AA, should call out what one needs to be able to do on beginner, intermediate, advanced level; as a team -->
 Any tool that support table layouts (preferably with the option to merge cells) can be used.
 Online and offline whiteboards will do too.

-Team [wikis](https://en.wikipedia.org/wiki/Wiki) and Markdown tables are additional options.
+Team [wikis](https://en.wikipedia.org/wiki/Wiki) or [Markdown tables](https://www.markdownguide.org/extended-syntax/) are additional options.

 ### Hints and Pitfalls to Avoid (Common Pitfalls)